Factbox - Possible successors to Japan PM Kan

-Japanese Prime Minister Naoto Kan's days in office are numbered after his economics minister said on Tuesday that he would resign on August 30, setting the stage for Japan's sixth prime minister in five years.
+Unpopular Japanese Prime Minister Naoto Kan looked likely to step down later this month after parliament made headway on key legislation Wednesday, setting the stage for Japan's sixth prime minister in five years.

 Below are key facts about possible successors to Kan, who took office in June 2010.